w3c/wai-aria-practices/ARIA/apg/patterns/alertdialog/alertdialog-pattern.md

         <h2>WAI-ARIA Roles, States, and Properties</h2>
         <ul>
           <li>
-            The element that contains all elements of the dialog, including the alert message and any dialog buttons, has role <a class="role-reference" href="#alertdialog">alertdialog</a>.
+            The element that contains all elements of the dialog, including the alert message and any dialog buttons, has role <a class="role-reference" href="https://w3c.github.io/aria/#alertdialog">alertdialog</a>.
           </li>
           <li>
             The element with role <code>alertdialog</code> has either:
             <ul>
               <li>
-                A value for <a href="#aria-labelledby" class="property-reference">aria-labelledby</a> that refers to the element containing the title of the dialog if the dialog has a visible label.
+                A value for <a href="https://w3c.github.io/aria/#aria-labelledby" class="property-reference">aria-labelledby</a> that refers to the element containing the title of the dialog if the dialog has a visible label.
               </li>
               <li>
-                A value for <a href="#aria-label" class="property-reference">aria-label</a> if the dialog does not have a visible label.
+                A value for <a href="https://w3c.github.io/aria/#aria-label" class="property-reference">aria-label</a> if the dialog does not have a visible label.
               </li>
             </ul>
           </li>
           <li>
-            The element with role <code>alertdialog</code> has a value set for <a href="#aria-describedby" class="property-reference">aria-describedby</a> that refers to the element containing the alert message.
+            The element with role <code>alertdialog</code> has a value set for <a href="https://w3c.github.io/aria/#aria-describedby" class="property-reference">aria-describedby</a> that refers to the element containing the alert message.
           </li>
         </ul>
       </section>